 Think Like A Disciplinarian is a method for teaching students to approach concepts from an expert’s point of view.
 You’ll expose you class to new modes of thinking, teach subject–specific language, and develop questions that delve deeper into problems.
 As a bonus, students will learn about potential careers.

 All AboutDepth And Complexity

-These eleven thinking tools will give your students practical ways to think more deeply about a topic.
+This framework for differentiation will give your students practical ways to think more deeply about a topic.

 Like all HM comprehension skills, “Making Inferences” appears yearly beginning in kindergarten, so I know my 6th graders have practiced, and may well have mastered, the skill.
 To differentiate, I turned to the model of “Thinking Like a Disciplinarian.”

 Conflict is an essential tool for analyzing literature, understanding history, and improving as a writer.
 Each year, my 6th graders discuss the types of conflict commonly found in stories and analyze writing using the content imperatives.

 A reusable extension menu gives gifted students choice while simplifying directions and reducing teacher workload.
 These eight options for character analysis incorporate depth, complexity, content imperatives, and interesting uses of technology.

 Looking to help your students go deeper into any content area?
 One technique is to teach them to “Think Like A Disciplinarian.”
 This idea, part of the Depth and Complexity Framework, teaches students to analyze ideas from the point of view of a specific profession or discipline.